alexbfree/thesis/src/chapter-7.md

 [^17]: Of course, there is some overlap; the reason that organisations hold data is so that they can interpret it (usually algorithmically) to inform decision making.
 In this way, organisations could be seen to be doing LIU of service users' lives for their own benefit.
 From a human-centric perspective, this grey area is situated as part of PDEC, as from the individual perspective, how organisations understand you through information will inform decisions that affect your life.
 Thus, this can be considered part of the reason why one might want to exert control over use of your data, rather than being part of exploiting data to gain self-insights and personal benefits.

 [^18]: The illustrated processes assume reliance on existing data access processes such as GDPR, where the only access is through provision of a copy of one's data.
 This is in fact, not ideal, as it creates divergent versions and will quickly become out-of-sync, however for the sake of simplicity this inefficiency is ignored here.
-Improvements upon this approach are explored in [TODO INSERT REF]
+Improvements upon this approach are explored in [5.5.1](#5.5.1).

 #### Life Information Utilisation{#7.2.3.1}